kaatbailey/NWLY/CHUNKS.md

 The **Corrections** and **Unverified** sections earn their keep.
 A session that records what it merely *believes*, separately from what it *checked*, is handing the next session the list of things worth checking.

+**Also update this file when a chunk lands:** tick the index row, add a DONE banner to the prompt, and mark any claim inside the prompt that the chunk falsified.
+A stale prompt is how a future session rebuilds something that already exists — the T1/T2/T4 rows sat at `[ ]` for a full session after they were complete.